-Jurisdiction Means the country in which the business entity is resident .
+urisdiction Means the country in which the business entity is resident --

 Land Means the following categories: non-residential land; residential land; and rural property.
 Large (business size) A business is classified as large if they have turnover greater than or equal to \$50 million.
-Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'Corporate' in this category.
-Leases Has the meaning as in AASB 117 Leases (AASB 117).
+Exposures Include exposures classified by ADIs using the internal ratings-based approach to credit risk as 'Corporate' should be included in this category.
+Leasing Leases Means both Has the meaning as in AASB 117 Leases (AASB 117).
 In general, means an agreement whereby the lessor conveys to the lessee in return for a payment or series of payments the right to use an asset for an agreed period of time.
-It includes: finance leases; and operating leases.
-Legal expenses Refers to fees incurred when a business secures the services of a legal representative, or requires legal representation, or seeks professional advice on legal matters.
-Loan-to- valuation ratio (LVR) Defined in Attachment D of Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk (APS 112).
+It includes: It includes: finance leases; and operating leases. • - --------------------------------- Legal expenses Refers to fees incurred when a business secures the services of a legal representative, or requires legal representation, or seeks professional advice on legal matters.

+Loan-to- valuation ratio (LVR) Defined in Attachment D of Prudential Standard APS 112 Capital Adequacys: Standardised Approach to Credit Risk (APS 112).
 Loans Means a financial asset that is: (1) created when a creditor lends funds directly to a debtor; and (2) is evidenced by non-negotiable documents.
 It includes: advances; secured and unsecured loans; mortgages; commercial loans; and redeemable preference share finance not evidenced by a security.
-It excludes: • reverse repos;

-treasury-related short-term borrowings from other banks; lease arrangements (report as leases); and equity participation in leveraged leases (report as leases).
+It excludes: reverse repos; treasury-related short-term borrowings from other banks; lease arrangements (report as leasingleases); and equity participation in leveraged leases (report as leasing). leases).
 Long-term Original contractual term to maturity greater than 12 months.